A:

 Responsible Landlord

 Triathlon Homes LLP v Stratford Village Development Partnership & Ors (FTT) (LON/00BB/HYI/2022/0018- 22): Any landlord (or any right to manage company or leaseholder owned management company) which paid or was liable to pay the costs of a relevant measure which would have been recoverable from leaseholders but for paragraph 2(2) of Schedule 8, had the right to pass those costs on to a “responsible landlord” pursuant to regulation 3 of Thec Building Safety (Leaseholder Protections) (Information etc) Regulations 2022.
 The recipient of such a notice could appeal to the FTT, but only on the limited grounds that they were not a responsible landlord or that the sum claimed was more than the cost incurred.
-There was no right of appeal on the ground that it was not just and equitable for the responsible landlord to have to pay [39].
+There was no right of appeal on the ground that it was not just and equitable for the responsible landlord to have to pay [39] (not overturned on appeal).

 S: